Open-pi/gol/docs/BookAPI.md

     // To load "all" information from the JSON data in the struct book.Load()

+    // To get the title of the book title, err := book.Title()

+    // To get the number of pages
+    pages, err := book.NumberOfPages()

+    // to get the Publishers of the book pubs, err := book.Publishers()

+    // to get the subjects of the book subjects, err := book.Subjects()

+    // to get the isbn10 identifier
+    isbn, err := book.Isbn10()

+    // to get goodreads id
+    gr, err := book.GoodReads()

     // Returns all the information of the book's authors
     // Get the keys/ids of the book's author keyauthors, err := book.KeyAuthors()